-- While you are touching in cooking instructions, touch KEEP WARM before touching START. - When the last cooking cycle is over, you will hear two tones.
+- After the oven starts operating, touch CANCEL/OFF once, touch KEEP WARM, and then touch START. - When the last cooking cycle is over, you will hear two tones.
 "WARM" will come on while the oven continues to run. - You can set KEEP WARM to follow CUSTOM DEFROST, COOK, temperature probe cooking, or multi-cycle cooking.